HashBrownTTM/CWACurrencyConverter/README.md

 Alternatively, you can use AsyncTask<>

-- NOTE: The default constructor in android.os.AsyncTask is deprecated, so it's not really recommended
+- NOTE: The default constructor in android.os.AsyncTask is deprecated, so it is not recommended

 ~~~
 public class GetExchangeRateData extends AsyncTask<Void, Void, Double> {

+    //performs a network request to retrieve the currency exchange rate
     protected Double doInBackground(Void... voids) {
         double exchangeRate = 0;
         try {
-            //you may replace this with the URL of you desired API
             String GET_URL = "https://api.frankfurter.app/latest?from=" + fromCurrency + "&to=" + toCurrency;
             URL url = new URL(GET_URL);
             HttpURLConnection httpURLConnection = (HttpURLConnection) url.openConnection();